UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 Building regulations are minimum standards for design, construction and alterations to almost every building.
 A landowner applies to its local authority building control department for building regulations approval.
 Examples of where building regulations approval is likely to be required include:

-When the work is carried out it must meet the relevant technical requirements in the building regulations.
-In addition, the work must not make other fabric, services and fittings less compliant or dangerous than they were before.
+When the work is carried out, it must meet the relevant technical requirements in the building regulations.
+In addition, the work must not make other fabric, services and fittings less compliant or more dangerous than they were before.

 The local authorities for regional areas regulate the use of individual parcels of real estate, subject to prevailing primary and secondary legislation.

 It is usual for LPAs to notify any neighbouring properties of a new development project or major refurbishment.
-Notices are displayed and the parish, town or community council is usually also notified.
+Notices are displayed, and the parish, town or community council is usually notified.
 This enables third parties to provide their comments on the proposed planning permission.

-If the LPA refuses permission or imposes conditions, it must give written reasons.
+If the LPA refuses permission or imposes conditions, it must provide written reasons.
 Appeals must be submitted within six months of the date of the application decision letter.

-During the course of the development, the LPA will undertake site visits to inspect compliance with building regulations.
-Failure to comply can result in enforcement action in the form of either prosecution and/or an enforcement notice requiring the alteration or removal of work which contravenes the regulations.
+During the development, the LPA will undertake site visits to inspect compliance with building regulations.
+Failure to comply can result in enforcement action in the form of prosecution and/or an enforcement notice requiring the alteration or removal of work that contravenes the regulations.
 If the owner does not comply with the notice, the local authority has the power to undertake the work itself and recover the costs from the owner.